Teacher Workshop with Winifred Crock

 Deadline: January 7, 2019

 Registration is a two part process:

 STEP 1: Fill out REGISTRATION FORM by clicking here.

-STEP 2: Pay via PayPal below:
+STEP 2: Pay via PayPal or mail check (see below):

 Podcast featuring Winifred: https://suzukiassociation.org/building-noble-hearts/episodes/episode-1-you-have-to-go-on-you-have-to-grow/